justmarkham/DAT7/README.md

 -----

-### Extra Resources
+### Bonus Resources

 #### Databases and SQL
-* This [slide deck](https://github.com/justmarkham/DAT5/blob/master/slides/20_sql.pdf), created by a GA instructor, provides a brief introduction to databases and SQL.
+* This [GA slide deck](https://github.com/justmarkham/DAT5/blob/master/slides/20_sql.pdf) provides a brief introduction to databases and SQL.
 The [Python script](https://github.com/justmarkham/DAT5/blob/master/code/20_sql.py) from that lesson demonstrates basic SQL queries, as well as how to connect to a SQLite database from Python and how to query it using Pandas.
-* The repository for this [SQL Bootcamp](https://github.com/brandonmburroughs/sql_bootcamp), taught by the same GA instructor, contains an extremely well-commented SQL script that is suitable for walking through on your own.
+* The repository for this [SQL Bootcamp](https://github.com/brandonmburroughs/sql_bootcamp) contains an extremely well-commented SQL script that is suitable for walking through on your own.
-* This [notebook](http://nbviewer.ipython.org/github/podopie/DAT18NYC/blob/master/classes/17-relational_databases.ipynb), created by a different GA instructor, provides a shorter introduction to databases and SQL that helpfully contrasts SQL queries with Pandas syntax.
+* This [GA notebook](http://nbviewer.ipython.org/github/podopie/DAT18NYC/blob/master/classes/17-relational_databases.ipynb) provides a shorter introduction to databases and SQL that helpfully contrasts SQL queries with Pandas syntax.
 * [SQLZOO](http://sqlzoo.net/wiki/SQL_Tutorial), [Mode Analytics](http://sqlschool.modeanalytics.com/), and [Code School](http://campus.codeschool.com/courses/try-sql/contents) all have online beginner SQL tutorials that look promising.
 Code School also offers an [advanced tutorial](https://www.codeschool.com/courses/the-sequel-to-sql/), though it's not free.
 * [w3schools](http://www.w3schools.com/sql/trysql.asp?filename=trysql_select_all) has a sample database that allows you to practice SQL.
 * [What Every Data Scientist Needs to Know about SQL](http://joshualande.com/data-science-sql/) is a brief series of posts about SQL basics, and [Introduction to SQL for Data Scientists](http://bensresearch.com/downloads/SQL.pdf) is a paper with similar goals.